slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 {% include alert/note.html content="If you encounter an error while performing these steps contact [the SLATE team](/community/) for further assistance." %}
 {% include alert/note.html content="If your cluster is already at `v1.22` (or newer) skip this section." %}

 Support for `v1beta1` Ingress objects have been deprecated and completely removed by Kubernetes `v1.22`.
-Let's walk through an example below to illustrate the changes you may need to update any existing Ingress objects.
+Let's walk through an example to illustrate the changes you may need to apply to any existing Ingress objects.

 #### Example